mahvash-siavashpour/mahvash-siavashpour.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Mahvash Siavashpour, a senior student at Amirkabir University of Technology.
-I am majoring in artificial intelligence.
-My research is currently focused on machine learning and nlp and I have two years of research experience in these fileds.
+I am currently a senior undergraduate student at the Amirkabir University of Technology.
+My research interests include machine learning and deep learning and their applications in natural language processing and computer vision.
+I have been actively doing research in these fields for the past two years and am still working on several research projects.
+My research goal is to introduce innovative approaches that solve practical problems in natural language processing and computer vision.

+Besides my enthusiasm for developing deep learning models, I am determined to strengthen and expand my knowledge by teaching.
+As a result, I have volunteered as a teaching assistant in numerous courses and academic events.